vdevisricharan/vdevisricharan/README.md

 I'm an undergraduate in Computer Science and Design stream at [IIIT Delhi](http://iiitd.ac.in).
 I'm actively looking for opportunities in Software Engineering Roles.

 - 🌱 I’m experienced in MERN Stack, Python, Next.js, React Native, and Large Language Models.
-- 👯 I’m looking to collaborate on the responsive frontend, full-stack, and Machine Learning projects
+- 👯 I’m looking to collaborate on the responsive Generative AI focused full stack projects
 - 📫 How to reach me: vdevisricharan@gmail.com

 ## ✍🏻 Programming Quote